TR5002 - Translating Text and Culture (2018/19)

 |Total study hours||300|

 This module focuses on developing the analytical and interpretive reading and writing skills which are a necessary and integral part of the translation process.
 The module aims to raise students’ awareness of the important role that cultures play in the ways that we process and produce texts.
-In the first part of the course, advanced reading competence will be developed through an examination of complex theoretical grammar concepts, as seen operating in a variety of written contexts.
-Productive skills related to students' individual competence in written domain-specific language will also be developed, through practical exercises aimed at improving nuanced expression and register-dependent paraphrasing.
-The theoretical/practical nature of this module is reflected in the teaching structure of the first part of the course, with the aim of fostering of transferable translation-specific skills.
-In the latter part of the module, the focus on text is broadened, through an examination of some of the key concepts which affect the ways that texts operate within the cultures and societies that produce them.
+In the first part of the course, advanced reading competence is developed through an examination of complex theoretical grammar concepts, as seen operating in a variety of written contexts.
+Productive skills related to students' individual competence in written domain-specific language are also developed through practical exercises aimed at improving nuanced expression and register-dependent paraphrasing.
+The theoretical/practical nature of this module is reflected in the teaching structure of the first part of the course, with the aim of fostering transferable translation-specific skills.
+In the second part of the module, the focus on text is broadened, through an examination of some of the key concepts which affect the ways that texts operate within the cultures and societies that produce them.

 Prior learning requirements